-The reality is very little has changed for landlords with regard to how the Amendment impacts a landlord’s ability to govern activity on his or her property.
-But a landlord should carefully review his or her rental criteria, lease documents, and rental/lease policies to make sure they are crystal clear on issues relating to marijuana use, possession, and cultivation.
+Very little has changed for landlords with regard to how amendment 64 impacts a landlord’s ability to govern activity on his or her property.
+Landlords should carefully review his or her rental criteria, lease documents and rental/lease policies to make sure they are crystal clear on issues relating to marijuana use, possession and cultivation.
 It is wise to have your documents reviewed by a knowledgeable Colorado real estate attorney to ensure that your policies are legal and enforceable.

 Amendment 64 specifically authorizes: